Former Longshoremen Plead Guilty To Extortion Conspiracy Involving Christmastime Tribute Payments

 U.S. Attorneys Fishman and Lynch credited the FBI in New Jersey, under the direction of Special Agent in Charge Aaron T. Ford, and in New York, under the direction of Assistant Director in Charge George Venizelos, as well as the U.S. Department of Labor, Office of Inspector General, Office of Labor Racketeering and Fraud Investigations, under the direction of Acting Special Agent in Charge Cheryl Garcia, with the investigation leading to today’s guilty pleas.
 They also thanked the Waterfront Commission of New York Harbor for its cooperation and assistance in the investigation.

 The government is represented by Assistant U.S. Attorney Jacquelyn M. Kasulis of the U.S. Attorney’s Office, Eastern District of New York, and Assistant U.S. Attorney Anthony Mahajan, of the U.S. Attorney’s Office, District of New Jersey.

-The charges and allegations against Depiro and the other remaining defendants are merely accusations, and they are considered innocent unless and until proven guilty.
+The charges and allegations against the remaining defendants are merely accusations and they are considered innocent unless and until proven guilty.

 Defense counsel: Salvatore LaGrasso: Peter Till Esq., Springfield, N.J.

 Michael Nicolosi: Arthur L. Aidala Esq., Brooklyn, N.Y.